kwilinsi/ClassicalSchoolAnalyzer/external/address/README.md

 This will compare the `address` to every address in the file.
 The file must contain a JSON array, where each element is an address string to compare.

 The output is a JSON object with key `"output_file"` pointing to the path of the output data.
 (If a fatal error occurred, the output will be the error message instead.)
-The output file is located in the same directory as the input.
+The output file is located in the same directory as the input, having the same file name but with the suffix `"_compared"`.
 The output is also a JSON array, this time containing objects.
 Each object will either be an error message, or it will contain the keys `"match"`, `"preference"`, and `"info"` (see [`compare`](#task-compare)).